davijalmeida83/davijalmeida83/README.md

 <br />

-Hi, I'm [Davi Almeida](https://www.linkedin.com/in/davijalmeida/), passionate about the best back-end, front-end and mobile development technologies.
+Hi, I'm [Davi Almeida](https://www.linkedin.com/in/davijalmeida/), dev full-stack passionate about the best back-end, front-end and mobile development technologies.
 Chaser of challenges and innovations.
 I like to participate in big ideas and make them a reality, always paying attention to the UI details, architecture and code quality.

 I'm also an open source enthusiast and maintainer.
 I've learned a lot from the open source community and I love how collaboration and knowledge sharing happen through open source.